elephantscale/es-training-new/kafka/slides/Kafka-Intro.md

 ## Brokers / Leaders / Partitions / Replications

- * Each partition has ONE broker as ‘leader’ (primary / owner)
+ * Each partition has ONE broker as 'leader' (primary / owner)

  * One broker can be a leader for many partitions